Granite, Colorado: Granite Cemetery

 County.
 Feminello was buried in the Mt Olivet cemetery in Buena Vista after his execution behind the Buena Vista court house.

 Several graves contain the remains of the last of the old-time miners that still lived in the hills surrounding Granite.
 Charles Franklin, born in 1868 in Sweden and immigrated to the U.S.

 in 1888; died in 1950.
 Known locally as "Old Man Franklin", he lived in a one-room log cabin with a dirt floor located on the Arkansas River near Clear Creek, just south of Granite.
 Like the other "last of their breed" that were soon to follow him in death, he was unmarried and lived alone.
 The following year Frank Churchill, another never-married miner, was found dead in Clear Creek near his cabin; it was some time before his body was discovered.

 Dave Jardine, another old miner, lived in a log cabin situated on Pine Creek, south of Granite, till his death in 1953.
-Jardine always carried a "doodlebug", a pendulum similar to that used for dousing, to tell the future or just for advise.
-Dave, or "Stinky Dave" as he was called, loved dogs and had 5 or 6 strays which he kept in his cabin at night.
+Jardine always carried a "doodlebug", a pendulum similar to that used for dousing, to tell the future or just for advice.
+Dave, or "Stinky Dave" as he was called, loved dogs and had five or six strays which he kept in his cabin at night.
 He had deep chronic venous ulcers on both ankles that may have been the cause of his bad odor, and may well have been the cause of his death.
 According to county records, when authorities discovered him he had been eaten by his dogs after he had died alone in his cabin.